This item is not eligible for our online ordering discount. Online and in-store price are the same for this item.

 Other firms that shave barrels by hand might leave wine-saturated wood that could lead to off flavors.
 ReCoop’s precision equipment and toasting methods ensures the saturated wood has been removed and freshly exposed wood is all that is toasted.
 ReCoop® has specialized in barrel reconditioning since 1987 and The Beverage People has been their retail partner most of that time here in Sonoma County.

 For Initial Rehydration: You may like to use the method provided to us by the manager of Recoop.
 Set the barrel down on its head with the other head face up.
 With very hot water, fill the face-up head cavity (see picture above).
 Replace any water in this cavity as it leaks through or swells into the wood.
 At the same time, you may fill the inside of the barrel up to bung with water to rehydrate.
 Allow to hydrate for at least an hour or two.
 Flip the barrel over and repeat on the other side.
 Viola---the Recoop quick hydration technique!

-Item is not eligible for free shipping.
+Item is not eligible for FREE or $10 FLAT shipping.
 Standard shipping rates apply.
-For more information see our Shipping Policy page.

 All our supplies are guaranteed for one year.
 Request for refunds occurring more than 30 days after the date of purchase on non-defective goods may be granted as a store credit if the goods are returned in their original condition.
 Yeast is perishable and should be refrigerated on arrival.
 No refunds are allowed on sales of living organisms such as yeast and bacteria.